 The secondary use cases have an administrative background.
-They support and form the basis for the primary use cases where the acts of exchanging data are defined.
+They support and form the basis for the primary use cases, through which the acts of data exchange are defined.
 Secondary use cases include the issuance and management of delegations, certificates and credentials, registration and management of authorisations, the execution of audits and so on.